Python

 Presentations

-These two presentations describe the same work but from different angles.
-The UP'97 (international conference on Using Patterns) presentation is more detail-oriented and with more code samples, while the COOTS'97 (Conference on Object-Oriented Technologies) presentation is more design oriented.
-The last sentence of the COOTS'97 presentation started heated debates.
-Among participants in the debates were Bjarne Stroustrup, Scott Meyers, Doug Lea, Andrew Koenig.
+These two presentations describe the same project from different angles.
+The UP'97 (international conference on Using Patterns) presentation is more detail-oriented and includes extensive code samples, while the COOTS'97 (Conference on Object-Oriented Technologies) presentation focuses more on design aspects.

 COOTS'97 - HTML PDF